Updated: May 28, 2026

 1. Development cost

 Native apps are developed specifically for an operating system on which they will run.
 If you plan to create an application for two OS – Android and iOS – double the development cost.
-You’ll require a team with expertise in main programming languages – Swift and Objective-C for iOS and Java and Kotlin for Android.
+You’ll require a team with expertise in the main programming languages – Swift and Objective-C for iOS and Java and Kotlin for Android.

 However, if your idea revolves around using Bluetooth connection, location tracking, camera features, etc., mobile development becomes the only option.
 It doesn’t mean though, that you’ll have to bid a farewell to a fortune.
 Cross-platform development empowers you to use best-of-the-breed frameworks (Flutter, React Native, Node.js, etc.) and craft native app-like look and feel solutions both for iOS and Android without breaking a bank.